 The CAAR prefers that applications are made on behalf of the research or host institution rather than by individuals.

 The CAAR does not provide grants to pay for salaries for example, a research assistant.
-Grants are not available to cover administrative costs arising from day-to-day operations of an organisation (including salaries, leases of equipment or property) or activities that are the responsibility of other funding bodies or other government agencies e.g. academic research, assistance to business or development projects.
-The CAAR can pay for services related to a specific project, e.g. engaging a graphic designer to produce a logo could potentially be appropriate.
+Grants do not cover administrative costs from day-to-day operations of an organisation (including salaries, leases of equipment or property) or activities that are the responsibility of other funding bodies or other government agencies.
+For example, academic research, assistance to business or development projects.
+The CAAR can pay for services related to a specific project.
+For example, engaging a graphic designer to produce a logo could potentially be appropriate.

 Short but descriptive information is required.
 For example:

-- ‘miscellaneous’ will need to be explained to detail what is included.
+- ‘miscellaneous’ will need to be explained to detail what it includes.

 - ‘accommodation’ information is required advising how many persons and dates of travel.

-DFAT will send you an email congratulating you on your success and requesting a Communications Outline for the project.
+DFAT will send you an email congratulating you on your success and requesting you complete the Communications Outline for the project and a Vendor Request Form.
 You will then receive a ‘letter of offer / funding agreement’ (contract) for signing.
-This states the terms and conditions of accepting the funding and requests an invoice to enable payment and a request to sign the ‘Working with Vulnerable People Statement of Compliance’ form.
+This states the terms and conditions of accepting the funding and requests an invoice to enable payment.
+A request to sign the ‘Working with Vulnerable People Statement of Compliance’ form will require signing.

-The Board’s decision is final and there is no mechanism for appeal.
+The Board’s decision is final with no mechanism for appeal.

 Yes, the applicant will need to submit an acquittal report detailing how the funds were spent, what the outcomes were and how they were achieved.
 The applicant will need to provide receipts and complete a ’return of unspent funds’ form.
-Any social media produced including, video, photographs, and online features should be sent to DFAT and any material produced
+Any social media produced including, videos, photographs and online features should be sent to DFAT and any material produced.